Long time evolution of concentrated Euler flows with planar symmetry: Introduction

 We conclude with a final remark.
 Here, we discuss the fluid mechanics with planar symmetry, i.e., when a point vortex in $\bb R^2$ represents an infinite straight line in $\bb R^3$.
 We could also study the aforementioned case with cylindrical symmetry without swirl, in which the straight line becomes a circle of radius $r$, and consider the case of $N$ blobs of vorticity in the plane $(z,r)$ of size $\eps$ and centered around the points $(z_i,r_i)$.
 Let us make the change of variable $z=x, r=r_0+y$.
 We increase $r_0$ as $\eps$ decreases choosing $r_0=\eps^{-b}, b>0$.
 It has been proved in \cite {Mar99} that in the limit $\eps \to 0$ the Euler flow converges to the point vortex system (\ref{Pointv}).
 Hence, we could apply also in this case our investigation.

 The plan of the paper is the following.
 In the next section we discuss how to obtain, in general, the logarithmic lower bound on $T_{\eps,\beta}$.
 In Section \ref{sec:3}, we give examples, in the whole plane and in a disk, where a power-law lower bound on $T_{\eps,\beta}$ holds true.
-In Section \ref{sec:4}, we introduce a toy model which should suggest some features on the fluid mechanics.
-Finally, in Appendix, we summarize some well known results on the three point vortices used in Section \ref{sec:3}.
+In Section \ref{sec:4}, we introduce the toy model whose long-time behavior suggests similar features of the fluid dynamics.